Silage Clamp Construction

 Once the footprint of the clamp and the clamp design has been agreed and the order has been placed, ARK Agriculture will produce detailed technical drawings and delivery schedules for the required panels and parts which will be managed by our team to meet your site requirements.

-On site the first step is to clear the area in which the clamps are going to be constructed and begin the building of the earth banks.
+On site the first step is to clear the area in which the clamps are going to be constructed and for the sloping walls we begin the building of the earth banks.
 For most sites the banks will be made from the aggregate dug out during the levelling process of the clamp base.

 The banks are built up and compacted (or alternatively the clamps are built into an existing hill).
 They are then shaped to a rough angle of 23 degrees from vertical.